ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 Now, there is a project located in the `C++ Projects` with the name `mbed-os-example-blinky` (or whatever project name you provided earlier).
 Clicking the triangle next to the project expands its contents and reveals the project’s current files and directories.

 Double-click on the `main.cpp` file to open it in Mbed Studio’s editor area.
 This file includes the code needed to blink an LED.
-If you haven’t done so already, connect an Mbed Enabled board (such as the FRDM-K64F) to your machine.
+If you haven’t done so already, connect an [Mbed Enabled board](https://os.mbed.com/platforms/) to your machine.
 Mbed Studio detects the board and prompts you with a dialog asking to switch targets.
 Accept this, and you are ready to run the example.

 #### Running the project

 This section covers the necessary steps of building and running the project, so the program deploys and runs a connected board.
 Mbed Studio must recognize the board for the instructions in the Run section to work.
-This documentation uses the FRDM-K64F throughout.

 ##### Build